Human Resources Administration311Search all NYC.gov websites

 What if I already submitted my application or recertification (by mail, fax, or online)?

 There is no need to submit an application or recertification online if you have just recently submitted another application for the same program to Human Resources Administration (HRA).
-Someone from HRA will be contacting you to schedule an interview for your application or recertification.
+Please follow the instructions you received to call HRA for your interview for your application or recertification as we will not be calling you to schedule the interview.
 If you have already completed your interview, you will be notified whether you are eligible for benefits.

-Please contact InfoLine at 718-557-1399 to find out the status of your application or recertification.
+Please call the DSS OneNumber at 718-557-1399 to find out the status of your application or recertification.

 What if I have submitted an application in the past and withdrew that application, does that have a negative impact on my most current application?